100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 type: blog
 ---

-In this artilce, we will create a CRUD (Create, Read, Update, Delete) model in Django Rest Framework and React.
+In this artilce, we will create a CRUD (Create, Read, Update, Delete) model in the Django Rest Framework and React.
 It will be for simple note taking.
 User will be able to add new note, read all her notes, update note (to upper or lower case), and delete selected note.

-We will be using code from previous article: [React Authenticated Component](/tutorial/react-authenticated-component/) (tag [v5](https://github.com/saasitive/django-react-boilerplate/releases/tag/v5)).
+We will be using code from previous article: [React Authenticated Component](/tutorial/react-authenticated-component/) (code with [tag v5](https://github.com/saasitive/django-react-boilerplate/releases/tag/v5)).

 ## Create CRUD model in DRF

-Let's start by adding new app in Django application.
+Let's start by adding a new app in the Django application.

 ```bash
 # run in backend/server directory